Ontologically Efficient Modeling

+The OMG's Ontology Platform Special Interest Group (Ontology PSIG) strives towards laying the groundwork for semantic interoperability.
 We live in an information-centric world where decision-making is increasingly automated based on data from a myriad of sources, which now includes pervasive devices.
 To ensure information is captured, combined, processed and shared consistently and accurately requires more than just names and structures.
 It requires a formal understanding of their semantics.
+This article provides an exceptional brief overview on the importance of technical ontologies.
+The Ontology PSIG works with organizations to facilitate the ease of technical systems communication decision-making.

 Enable ontology-related technology development by: